Diocese of Covington: 2000 to present

-A group of students from Covington Catholic High School in January 2019 became involved in a nationally covered incident at the Lincoln Memorial in Washington, D.C.
+A group of students from Covington Catholic High School became involved in a nationally covered incident at the Lincoln Memorial in Washington, D.C. in January 2019.
 At the time, it appeared that Covington student Nicholas Sandmann, wearing a MAGA hat, was being disrespectful to Nathan Phillips, a Native-American activist.
 Following news reports, Foys criticized Sandmann, who denied any wrongdoing.
-A thorough investigation by the diocese later revealed Sandmann to be correct; Foys apologized to him for his earlier criticisms.
+A thorough investigation by the diocese later revealed Sandmann to be correct; Foys apologized to him for his earlier criticisms.Pope Francis accepted Foys' resignation as bishop of Covington on July 13, 2021.

-In 2020, Matthew Mangine, a student at St. Henry District High School in Erlanger, collapsed while playing soccer and died on the field.
-It had taken the coaches 12 minutes to find an automated external defibrillator (AED) device to attempt to resuscitate Mangine.
-The diocese settled a wrongful death lawsuit with the diocese in January 2023.
+In 2020, Matthew Mangine, a student at St. Henry District High School in Erlanger, collapsed while playing soccer.
+The coaches spent 12 minutes searching for an automated external defibrillator (AED) device to resuscitate Mangine.
+He died on the field.
+The diocese settled a wrongful death lawsuit with the Mangine family in January 2023.

-The current bishop of the Diocese of Covington is John Iffert, appointed by Pope Francis in 2021.
+John Iffert of the Diocese of Belleville was appointed bishop of Covington by Pope Francis in 2021.
 In January 2024, Iffert removed two priests from Our Lady of Lourdes Parish in Park Hills.
-The pastor, Reverend Shannon Collins, and the parochial vicar, Sean Kopczynski, were members of the Missionaries of St. John the Baptist.
+The pastor, Shannon Collins, and the parochial vicar, Sean Kopczynski, were members of the Missionaries of St. John the Baptist.
 Iffert accused the two priests, both adherents of the Tridentine Mass, of being disrespectful of the 1969 Novus Ordo Mass.